Opiate Addiction Treatment in Cumming, GA

 Opiate addiction has been receiving more attention in the United States recently.
 Though addiction to painkillers was a generally well-known dilemma, few people realized that opiates, the key ingredient in many painkillers, is also found in heroin.
 Opiates are highly addictive, and should only be taken according to an experienced physician’s specific instructions.
 The side effects of opiate abuse are serious, but the effects of overdose are worse and could be lethal.

 This is not intended to scare you.
 While heroin and painkiller abuse are serious, it can be treated just like any other addiction.
-At The Carter Treatment Centers in Suwanee and Cumming, GA, we offer holistic drug treatment programs that are customized to meet the needs of each and very patient.
+At The Carter Treatment Centers in Cumming, GA, we offer alternative drug treatment programs that are customized to meet the needs of each and very patient.
 Addiction recovery is not easy, but it leads to a better brighter future.
 We are here to help you through your journey, and we’ll continue to support you for the rest of your life.

 Opiates and Opioids- What’s the Difference?